 We don’t have the best set up in our yard for large garden beds, so I decided to make a cute, smaller size, DIY raised garden bed with legs.

 Also, we decided on an elevated garden bed so we don’t have to bend over and we can move it around if needed.
-It’s great for small outdoor spaces or patios too!
+It’s a great idea for small outdoor spaces or patios too, any small space!

 A few years ago, I built my DIY vertical planter stand which was great for planting flowers and herbs off the ground, but this elevated garden bed provides more space for many planting options!